YousriKhattab/fitcrm/README.md

-# FitCRM – Simple Client Manager for Fitness Programs
+# ClientLift – Simple Client Manager for Fitness Programs

 ## 📋 Project Description

-FitCRM is a lightweight, frontend-only CRM (Customer Relationship Management) web application designed specifically for fitness professionals, including fitness instructors, personal trainers, and small gym owners.
+ClientLift is a lightweight, frontend-only CRM (Customer Relationship Management) web application designed specifically for fitness professionals, including fitness instructors, personal trainers, and small gym owners.
 The application helps manage basic client information and track their fitness goals in a simple, intuitive interface.

 This project is built with pure HTML and CSS, making it easy to deploy and maintain without requiring backend infrastructure or databases.

 ## 🎯 Purpose

-The primary purpose of FitCRM is to provide fitness professionals with an easy-to-use tool to:
+The primary purpose of ClientLift is to provide fitness professionals with an easy-to-use tool to:
 - Register new clients with essential information
 - View and manage a list of existing clients
 - Track client fitness goals and membership details